Alejandro-Fuste/NodeJS_README/develop/README.md

 ## Usage

-This application will need the inquirer package from npm.
+This repo will need inquirer from npm.

 ## License